No. 1532-04 | 1 September 2020

 2.7 Power of Attorney

-The power of attorney a customer grants to a third party shall be in writing, dated and undersigned.
-Unless otherwise determined by the Bank, power of attorney shall be (a) attested by two witnesses, by a lawyer or his/her agent, a certified estate agent or notary public, or (b) signed with a valid electronic ID.
-The power of attorney shall specify the actions to which it pertains.
-The customer may empower a third party to open an account in his/her name and/or manage his/her account in a specified manner.
-Holders of power of attorney must provide the same proof of identity as customers.
-Customers are fully responsible for a third party's use of the power of attorney.
-Power of attorney must be granted using a form accepted by Landsbankinn.
+The power of attorney a customer grants to a third party to represent the customer in dealings with the Bank shall be in a format the Bank approves, in writing and dated.
+The power of attorney shall be attested (a) with a hand-written signature and by two witnesses, by a lawyer or his/her agent, a certified estate agent or notary public, or (b) signed with a valid electronic ID.
+The power of attorney shall specify the transactions to which it pertains and the customer bears full responsibility for transactions undertaken based on the power of attorney.
 Should a power of attorney fail to meet the Bank's or legal demands for form and/or clarity, the Bank is authorised to reject any dealings based on it.
-All funds on an account opened by a third party are considered to be owned by the customer once they have been deposited to the account.
-All information about the account are communicated to the customer.
-Should a customer object to the opening of an account in his/her name, any funds are returned to the person who applied for the account or deposited funds to the account.
+Agents must provide the same proof of identity as customers.
 The customer is responsible for notifying the Bank of any changes to a power of attorney.
 All changes to a power of attorney shall be in writing and similarly certified and enter into effect upon reception by the Bank.
 A power of attorney lacking a fixed term is revoked by the customer.
+Only the customer can revoke power of attorney, unless otherwise provided for by law.
 Revocation of power of attorney must in general be in writing and enters into effect upon reception by the Bank.
-Only the customer can revoke power of attorney, unless otherwise provided for by law.
 Previously issued powers of attorney remain effective despite the registration of new powers of attorney unless these are specifically revoked.
-Despite revocation of the power of attorney by the customer, the customer is responsible for the payments carried out under the power of attorney until the customer has notified the Bank of such revocation in a verifiable manner.
-The same applies to other transactions carried out by the power of attorney on behalf of the customer.
-If a power of attorney provides for a means of withdrawing funds from a payment account (such as a debit card), the customer shall ensure that such payment aids are returned to a local branch or destroyed once the power of attorney is revoked.
-Accounts held by an estate (of inheritance or bankruptcy) can only be accessed by a person duly authorised to manage the estate funds by a public authority.
 Laws and regulations on granting power of attorney, changing or revoking the mandate apply in other respects.

 2.8 Credit transactions and guarantee obligations